 Dram Shop Another Law that Separates Children From Alcohol

 It's not my intent to oversell the benefits of dram shop law as a means to protect children.
 Certainly, age restrictions, drunk driving laws, and our social services do the heavy lifting when it comes to protecting children from the consequences of reckless alcohol consumption.
 That does not mean that dram shop doesn't have a role to play.

 If other alcohol laws serve as the main defensive mechanism protecting children from alcohol, then dram shop laws plug a vital gap in those defenses.
 In states without dram shop, an awkward legal situation exists where a bar that would be fined heavily for selling alcohol to a small child receives no punishment when they break the law and a child is injured or killed as a result.

 Dram shop law closes this loophole in the law, by allowing families whose child suffers an injury or death at the hands of a drunk driver who was illegally served by a licensed alcohol provider to take direct civil action against the bar that broke the law.
-Of course, this isn't a perfect remedy, but it provides families the opportunity to hold everyone who contributed to a child's injury to hold them accountable for their illegal actions.
+Of course, this isn't a perfect remedy, but it provides families the opportunity to hold everyone who contributed to a child's injury accountable for their illegal actions.